Mikejonesab12/walkabout/readme.md

 random_event(probability=0.5)
 ```

-Returns True or False randomly with the probability provided in decimal form.
-If no probability is provided,then this function will return True of False with 50% probability.
+Returns `True` or `False` randomly with the probability provided in decimal form.
+If no probability is provided, then this function will return `True` or `False` with 50% probability.

 #### scale_stdev ####